BelegCufea/PrettyReputation_MoreTags/ReadMe.md

 }
 ```

-## New and modified tags are shown in options
+## New and Modified Tags Are Shown in Options

 ![Options with new tags](https://i.imgur.com/9u6aa0J.png)